Absconding bees or death by Varroa?

 - Colonies that collapsed from mites often leave behind some brood.
 This occurs because life in the hive was preceding normally until a large influx of mites took them down.
 Because it happens so fast, it can easily occur within the 21-day brood cycle.
 The result is a patch of brood in an otherwise empty hive.

-- The queen may be missing for a number of reasons.
+- You may find the dead queen or not.
+The queen may be missing for a number of reasons.
 She may have been infected with viruses and died, or she may have starved, or she may have died of exposure because her work force is gone.
 Her body may have been removed from the hive or she could have fallen into the hive debris.
 A dead and shriveled queen is hard to spot in a pile of bee bodies.

 Where the bees go has always puzzled me, but there have been many observations: